coursera-dl/coursera-dl/README.md

 ## Instructions

-`coursera-dl` requires Python 2 (2.6 or newer) and a free Coursera account enrolled in the class of interest.  *Note:* You must already have (manually) agreed to the Honor of Code of the particular courses that you want to use with `coursera-dl`.
+`coursera-dl` requires Python 2 (2.6 or newer) or Python 3 (3.2 or newer) and a free Coursera account enrolled in the class of interest.  *Note:* You must already have (manually) agreed to the Honor of Code of the particular courses that you want to use with `coursera-dl`.